wp-plugins/ad-injection/readme.txt

 == Changelog ==

+= 0.9.6.4 =
+* Can choose between page lengths based on viewable characters or all characters (includes HTML markup).
+* Fixes for widget padding options.
+* Enable alt content for random ads.

 = 0.9.6.3 =
 * Option to enable/disable front page ads in case your front and home pages are different.